Lucretius/terraform-provider-azurerm/website/docs/d/key_vault.html.markdown

 * `access_policy` - One or more `access_policy` blocks as defined below.

+* `certificate_contacts` - A certificate contacts block as described below.

 * `enabled_for_deployment` - Can Azure Virtual Machines retrieve certificates stored as secrets from the Key Vault?

 * `enabled_for_disk_encryption` - Can Azure Disk Encryption retrieve secrets from the Key Vault?